Gulhassan786/BuildWithAI-2021/README.md

 <h2> Link For Kandi kit </h2>

-- Check out this developer kit on DimiFood (Reduce food waste by pred Libraries on kandi.
+- Check out this developer kit on <h4> DimiFood </h4>(Reduce food waste by pred Libraries on kandi.
 It also has how-tos, Q&A, fixes, code snippets, ratings for each library.

  - Check this & millions of open source libraries here:https://kandi.openweaver.com/collections/topic-modeling/builwithai-reduce-food-wastage-by-p